AnzorGozalishvili/keep/README.md

 python -m nltk.downloader stopwords
 ```

-In addition to this, we make use of an extended list of stopwords which can be found within the KEEP package.
+In addition to this, we make use of an extended list of stopwords downloaded from [here](https://www.ranks.nl/stopwords) which can be found within the KEEP package.
 These are naturally instaled upon installing the package.

 #### Create folder Data and Download dfs and lda Models